-15 minute thai pumpkin curry soup
+15 minute thai pumpkin soup

-This vegan thai pumpkin curry soup recipe comes together in 15 minutes—really!
+This vegan thai pumpkin soup recipe comes together in 15 minutes—really!
 Plus, it’s paleo friendly and gluten-free.

-Creating This Pumpkin Curry Soup Recipe
+Creating This Thai Pumpkin Soup Recipe

 Useful.
 What a boring word to describe a recipe.
 I can’t help it though.
 This Thai Pumpkin Soup recipe is useful.
 It’s one of those recipes that you need to have so that you can get dinner on the table in 15 minutes.
 Because life.

 I mean, I could have really gone to greater lengths with this pumpkin curry soup.
 I could have added in some fancy garnishes and swirls of creamy such and such.
 Or broken apart a pomegranate and sprinkled the arils on top.
 Heck, I could have even cooked the pumpkin from scratch.